fraction/meteor-stellar/README.md

 This Meteor package contains the latest stable release of [Stellar.js](https://github.com/markdalgleish/stellar.js).

+## ❗️No Longer Maintained

+This project is no longer being actively maintained.
+If you're interested in taking over this project, please get in touch.
+Please leave a reply on [this issue](https://github.com/noorderstorm/meteor-stellar/issues/1), email developer@noorderstorm.com or contact [@Noorderstorm](https://twitter.com/Noorderstorm) on Twitter.

 ## How to install

 1. `npm install -g meteorite` (if not already installed)